sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 ## Keeping It Clean

-You'll notice we didn't run `dzil clean` after each build. `Dist::Zilla` will overwrite existing versions with new distributions so long as they have the same version number.
-But as we add new versions, our older distributions will accumulate in our factory and we will want to sweep them out from time to time.
+You'll notice we didn't run `dzil clean` after each build. `Dist::Zilla` will overwrite existing builds with newer builds so long as they have the same version number.
+But as we add new versions, our older distributions will accumulate in our factory and we will want to sweep them out from time to time with the `clean` subcommand.

 ## Changing Your Module's Version Number